moogilybear/halt_incident_reports/README.md

 1. n1_geturls.py

 This code iterates through the DOC website's ajax call to load html for each of the pages on the DOC reports webpage, extracting all URL values.
-It removes any URLs not to website pages rather than reports, and adds the base URL, and downloading a csv of all report links to downloads/reporturls.csv.
+It removes any URLs not to website pages rather than reports, and adds the base URL, and downloads a csv of all report links to downloads/reporturls.csv.

 2. n2_downloadfiles.py